IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-inlining-saturated-functions.md

 At the moment we inline any lambda with a trivial body.
 This is too aggressive and has been observed to lead to size increases.
 We will optimize this further in PLT-1041.

-### Further understanding of the optimization

-It is not obvious why inlining saturated functions causes speedups.
-We are doing this because we _observed_ the speedup from Plutonomy's implementation.
-It would be useful if we could understand what's causing the speedup, which will enable us to potentially improve the optimization further, or add other optimizations.